Peruz/load_lpp/JOSS/paper.md

 # Statement of need
 Weighing systems are critical components in many fields, from drug dosing to large systems in farming, construction, mining, and smart technologies.
 The variety of applications results in diverse technical challenges: uneven load distributions, mechanical stresses, temperature effects, and vibrations [@peters2016; @tiboni2020].
-The temporal dynamics of such issues give variable levels of signal (load changes) and noise.
+The temporal dynamics of such issues give variable levels of signal and noise.
-In addition, both temporal resolution and measurement time can vary significantly, e.g., long monitoring measuring fast load changes [@jacob2010; @lin2022].
+In addition, both temporal resolution and measurement time vary significantly, e.g., long monitoring measuring fast load changes [@jacob2010; @lin2022].
-Such challenges have been addressed with a combination of mechanical and processing solutions, the latter often being preferred because of cost limitations.
+Such challenges have been addressed with mechanical and processing solutions, the latter being preferred because of cost limitations.

 # State of the field
 The field of weighing systems is dominated by commercial solutions, which have common limitations for research applications: